Friday, August 30, 2024

 I'm not telling you not to read cozies and paperback romances; I'm saying my brain needs more to evoke feelings and emotions, and for enjoyment I need complex sentences with great vocabulary and thought provoking elements... and that's why I don't like them.

 This is why I read Middle Grade when I need a break after a heavy book.
-Believe it or not most MG has more complex storytelling than cozies and paperback romances, and after being tricked into reading the aforementioned, better sentence structure and vocabulary, too!
+Believe it or not most MG has more complex storytelling than cozies and paperback romances, and after being tricked into reading the aforementioned many times, better sentence structure and vocabulary, too!

 So to the cheesy Romance readers who like to ridicule those of us who read Middle Grade.
 Who's the real book snob?